SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - `t` - Temperature

 Some samplers and settings i've listed above may be missing from web UI configuration (like Mirostat), but they all can be configured via environmental variables, CLI arguments for `llama.cpp` binaries, or llama.cpp server API.

+## final thoughts

+That is a **long** post, damn.
+I have started writing this post at the end of October.
+It's almost December now.
+During that time, multiple new models have been released - including SmolLM2, fun fact - i have originally planned to use Llama 3.2 3B.
+The speed at which the LLM community moves and releases new stuff is absolutely incredible, but thankfully `llama.cpp` is *relatively* stable now.
+I hope the knowledge i've gathered in this post will be useful and inspiring to the readers, and will allow them to play with LLMs freely in their homes.
+That's it, i'm tired.
+I'm releasing that shit into the wild.

+Suggestions for next posts are welcome, for now i intend to make some scripts for automated benchmarks w/ `llama-bench` and gather some data.
+I'll try to keep this post up-to-date and *maybe* add some stuff if it's requested.
+Questions are welcome too, preferably in the comments section.
+Have a nice one.